malys/EJBCA-Docker-1/openssl/selfsigned/Readme.md

 ## HSM

+[] Bull C2P HSM integration

-# EJBCA Authentication fri admin web
+# EJBCA Authentication from admin web

 * Use this docker image -> generate admin user see pki.env
 * in public web, generate certificate in the browser